ShapeLib: Designing a library of programmatic 3D shape abstractions with Large Language Models: Related Work

-\textit{\textbf{LLMs for 3D Generation and Editing.}} LLMs have recently been used to directly generate scene layouts from natural language prompts~\cite{yang2024holodeck, feng2023layoutgpt, zhang2024scene, littlefair2025flairgpt, aguina2024open, tam2024scenemotifcoder}.
+\textit{\textbf{LLMs for 3D Generation and Editing.}} LLMs have recently been used to directly generate scene layouts from text prompts~\cite{yang2024holodeck, feng2023layoutgpt, zhang2024scene, littlefair2025flairgpt, aguina2024open, tam2024scenemotifcoder}.
 These methods take an opposite approach to those in the prior paragraph: they rely almost wholly on the LLM prior, and only extract limited information from the seed set (e.g., as in-context examples).
-Though similar at surface level, shape modeling and scene modeling present different difficulties, as part-to-part relations in shapes have more constrained and specific relationships than object-to-object relations in most scenes.
-We experimentally find that ablated versions of \methodname that minimize reliance on the prior provided by seed set perform significantly worse.
+Though similar at surface level, shape modeling and scene modeling present different challenges, as part-to-part relations in shapes have more constrained and specific relationships than object-to-object relations in most scenes.
+We find that ablated versions of \methodname that minimize reliance on the prior provided by seed set perform significantly worse.

 Relatedly, some recent work has explored how LLMs might enable visual editing workflows.
 ParSEL~\cite{ganeshan2024parsel} uses an LLM to convert a structured shape representation into an approximate procedural model that supports a particular user-specified edit.
 BlenderAlchemy~\cite{huang2024blenderalchemy} uses an LLM to modify existing procedural shapes and scenes encoded as blender programs.
 3D-GPT~\cite{sun20233d} uses an expert-designed library of procedural modeling functions~\cite{infinigen2023infinite} to synthesize and edit virtual worlds.

-However, these prior approaches require highly structured inputs, such as expert-designed procedural models.
-In contrast, we study how to automatically discover useful programmatic shape abstractions, which we can then use to edit unstructured input shapes.
+While the results of these methods are exciting, their LLM integration is limited by their reliance on highly structured inputs, such as hand-crafted procedural models that use expert-designed functions.
+In contrast, \methodname operates over more flexible inputs, and aims to automatically discover new programmatic shape abstractions that can generalize to explain new shapes.

+Finally, there has been a growing interest in \textit{finetuning} LLMs to produce shape programs, especially for CAD domains.
+Such approaches have explored unified multimodal conditioning~\cite{CADMLLM}, synthesizing editable models from unconstrained images~\cite{CADCrafter}, or improving LLM performance through self-improvement mechanisms~\cite{BlenderLLM}.
+In \methodname, we assume that the LLM is frozen, and design a method that guides the model through producing a library of grounded abstraction functions, rather than only creating programs for individual shapes.